Direct Numerical Simulation of MILD Combustion: Mixing and Autoignition from Non-Premixed Streams: Conclusions

 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

 \acknowledgement{Acknowledgments} \addvspace{10pt}

 L.F. and H.P. acknowledge the funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 101072779.
 The authors gratefully acknowledge the Gauss Center for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer Super-MUC at Leibniz Supercomputing Center (LRZ, www.lrz.de)(project number pn67ve).
 The authors gratefully acknowledge the computing time provided to them at the NHR Center NHR4CES at RWTH Aachen University (project number p0023446).
-This is funded by the Federal Ministry of Education and Research, and the state governments participating on the basis of the resolutions of the GWK for national high performance computing at universities (www.nhr-verein.de/unsere-partner).

 \baselineskip 9pt

 \baselineskip 10pt